Shingles can last from two week to several

 Shingles is a rash with shooting pain—pain that can be intense, severe.
 Caused by an infection, the pain of shingles can continue for months, even years, after the infection.

 The pain from shingles can be mild to intense.
-Some people will have mostly itching; others will feel pain, even from a gentle touch of clothes or sheets, even from a breeze.
+Some people will have mostly itching; others will feel pain, even from a gentle touch of clothes or sheets, even from a breeze, for those who struggle a lot with intense pain, it is suggested to opt for other treatments such as hypnotherapy which may help cope with the severe pain.

 Though pain is the most common symptom, other symptoms may include fever, headache, chills, upset stomach, muscle weakness and even decrease or loss of vision or hearing.
 (From the National Foundation for Infectious Diseases online.)